necko-moe/necko3-payment-page/README.md

 ## Contributing

 I'd be happy to see any feedback.<br />
-Found a bug? <a href=https://github.com/necko-moe/necko3-payment-page/issues/new>Open an Issue</a>.<br />
+Found a bug? <a href=https://github.com/necko-moe/necko3-backend/issues/new>Open an Issue</a>.<br />
 Want to add a feature?
-Fork it and send a PR.
+Fork it and send a PR
+(or just <a href=https://github.com/necko-moe/necko3-backend/issues/new>Open an Issue</a> and write whatever you want)

 ## License